RIKEN-RCCS/lens3/v1/doc/user-guide.md

 The last figure shows a screenshot after some operations.
 It has one public bucket and two readwrite access keys.

+The S3 endpoint is shown in the top-left corner menu.

 ### Simple UI